The Confederated Tribes of the Umatilla Indian Reservation is a union of three tribes: Cayuse, Umatilla, and Walla Walla.

 The Umatilla Indian Reservation is about 172,000 acres (about 273 square miles).

 CTUIR is governed by a Constitution and by-laws adopted in 1949.
 The Governing body is the nine-member Board of Trustees, elected every two years by the General Council (tribal members age 18 and older).

 More than 800 individuals are employed at the Tribe’s Wildhorse Casino & Resort and nearly 300 are employed Cayuse Technologies.

 In 1855 the three tribes signed a treaty with the US government, in which it ceded over 6.4 million acres to the United States.
 In the treaty, the tribes reserved rights to fish, hunt, and gather foods and medicines within the ceded lands, which today is northeastern Oregon and southeastern Washington.
 Tribal members still exercise and protect those rights today.

 Many tribal members still practice the traditional tribal religion called Washat.
 Some still speak their native languages.
-A language program is underway to preserve and teach the tribes’ languages.
+CTUIR Language Program is underway to preserve and teach the tribes’ languages.